Monique Chandler-Waterman: 2019 city council campaign

 Following New York City Councilmember Jumaane Williams' resignation to take office as the New York City Public Advocate, Chandler-Waterman ran in the special general election to fill his term in the 45th district on May 14, 2019.
 Williams endorsed her, while Eric Adams and Frank Seddio backed Farah Louis.
 Chandler-Waterman placed second, behind Louis, with 29.3% of the vote.

 She also ran in the regular Democratic primary election on June 25, again placing second behind Louis with 43% of the vote.

 New York State Assembly

 Following State Assemblymember N. Nick Perry's resignation to take office as the U.S. Ambassador to Jamaica, Chandler-Waterman was nominated by the Brooklyn Democratic Party County Committee as the party's nominee in a special election to fill his term in the 58th district on May 24, 2022.
 She won the election with 79.8% of the vote, defeating Hercules Reid, whom New York City Mayor Eric Adams endorsed, on the Education is Key ballot line and Monique Allen-Davy on the Republican and Conservative Party lines.

 She won the primary election to a full term on June 28, again defeating Reid with 65.3% of the vote.

+In March 2026, Chandler-Waterman authored legislation mandating that MTA subway trains have a two-person crew.
+Critics described two-person crews as costly and unnecessary, as most of the world’s major train lines have either one-person crews or have moved to full automation.